 In fact, even adults who develop an interest in gymnastics can start recreational classes.
 Yet, when deciding if you are too old to start classes, you have, to be honest about your expectations.

 Do you want to compete?
+Recreational vs. Competitive Gymnastics

 You may be sitting on your couch watching the Olympians tackle the balance beam and think to yourself, I want to do that someday.

-The reason it is hard for someone older than 12 to make a competition team and move up levels is because of training needed to get to Elite status.
+The reason it is hard for someone older than 12 to make a competition team and move up levels is due to the training and time needed to get to Elite status.
 Some girls start at four years of age and still won’t make it to Elite status.

 Instead of joining a traditional competition team, someone older than 12 may want to join a recreational class.
 Some gyms may even have classes just for tweens and teens.
 If you are interested in tumbling, you may be able to find a tumbling only class too.

 An older gymnast may want to consider a gym that has Xcel competition teams.
 The Xcel program lets girls that wouldn’t be able to compete in traditional gymnastics competitions to be able to compete.

-When is it Too Late to Start?
+When is it too late to start gymnastics?

 What we are trying to convey in the information above is that you probably won’t be an Olympian or get a scholarship if you start gymnastics over the age of 12.
-But that shouldn’t be your goal anyways.
+But that shouldn’t always be your goal anyway.
 Gymnastics has more to offer than most people realize.

 There are many other reasons to take gymnastics classes.
 Gymnastics is one of the only sports that works the entire body.
 What this means is that you will get toned and improve your physicality by taking a gymnastics class.

-The bottom line is you shouldn’t let your age discourage you from beginning classes.
+The bottom line is you shouldn’t let your age discourage you from starting classes.
 Instead of worrying about whether you are too old for a program, it’s important to consider what your expectations are.